 The “Bohemian” terminology speaks to the community which embraced dance parties, farming, and fishing.
 They did everything like an original colony settlement.
 Homes would be built on budgets as small as $4,000 to $5,000, and they were green before green or environmental design became a serious consideration in architecture.
 They were also considered the founding fathers (like their Palm Springs brethren) – so to speak – to mid-20th century modernism because their designs were clean, with a light or small footprint, and exhibited an optimistic sort of future.

 Other Brahmin Bohemians would come, building more avant-garde homes, like a design incubator with many design prototypes, such as the Hatch House.
-This modern home would be the work of Jack Hall and Nathanial Saltsonstall.
-These elegant modern houses, were rustic and experimental.
-Many were built on stilts, lightly touching the lands, as if they temporary; and in many ways, they were since they were seasonal summer home structures.
+This modern home would be the work of Jack Hall and Nathanial Saltonstall.
+These elegant modern houses were rustic and experimental.
+Many were built on stilts, lightly touching the lands, as if they were temporary; and in many ways, they were since they were seasonal summer home structures.

-Nathanial Saltsonstall, who go on to be one of the founders of Boston’s Institute of Contemporary Art, would establish the Colony Club of Wellfleet in 1948.
+Nathanial Saltonstall, who go on to be one of the founders of Boston’s Institute of Contemporary Art, would establish the Colony Club of Wellfleet in 1948.
 It would serve as a private club for art collectors.
-In 1952, his influence would continue after he built several international style homes for Colony Club members, in nearby Chequesett Neck.
-In 2008, one of these international style homes would be updated by Hammer Architects.
+In 1952, his influence would continue after he built several international-style homes for Colony Club members, in nearby Chequesett Neck.
+In 2008, one of these international-style homes would be updated by Hammer Architects.

 The Second Group

 The second group was the selection of European emigre architects, that came as a result of Walter Gropius (Bauhaus founder) and students, like Marcel Breuer, who was a master of cabinetmaking at Bauhaus.

 These Europeans, like their American counterparts in the first group, were part of the intellectual class, all very well-educated, and well-positioned due to their upbringing or affluent families.